 - Business virtual card processing

-The process of opening a business bank account with wamo is fairly straightforward and it can be done in just a few minutes.
-All you need to do is download the wamo business app from Google Play or the App Store and zip through the streamlined waitlist application process that is faster, easier and cheaper than traditional banks' fees.
+The process of opening a business account with wamo is fairly straightforward and it can be done in just a few minutes.
+All you need to do is download the wamo business app from Google Play or the App Store and zip through the streamlined waitlist application process that is faster, easier and cheaper than traditional institutions' fees.